sharonhoward/llpp/README.md

 and Wales and they are rich and important sources that many social historians have used extensively.
 As physical objects, they range from high-quality professional products to scrawled scraps of paper, reflecting the diversity of petitioners.
-The language of petitions is deferential, and often highly formulaic; it can also be florid, melodramatic, poignant and distressing.
+The language of petitions is deferential, and often highly formulaic; it can also be florid, melodramatic, poignant, distressing, and manipulative.
 Petitions are not by any means straightforward, authentic '[voices of the people](https://manyheadedmonster.wordpress.com/2015/07/29/petitions-of-the-people/)', but they can provide insights into plebeian experience, as well as being rich source material for local government and poor relief administration.